 8. “Car Attendants” (trapitos)

 Car attendants, or trapitos, are the guys anywhere from 14 years old to guys with walkers who will pop up when you are trying to parallel park, tell you how much room you have between bumpers, direct you into the spot, maybe wipe off your headlights, etc. They will then “watch” your car for you while you eat dinner, see a tango show, or go to a concert, promising to wait there until you return.
 Usually, they are nowhere to be found by the time you get back, but your car will (hopefully) be in good condition.
 If you blow them off, your car could be unrecognizable when you return (any colorful combination of dents, scratches, a cracked windshield, etc.).
 They can charge $10-20 pesos in neighborhoods like Villa Crespo or Congreso and sometimes $30-40 pesos in Palermo Soho or Las Canitas to park on “their” block.
 At some of the big event venues, it can be upwards of $150 pesos+.
 Not that they have done anything to deserve it, but it is wise to tip these guys, even if it’s not much.
 You can, of course, decline but it is not recommended to argue.
 A “half now” and “half later” approach seems to work, especially when you come back and they are no longer around.
 Many insist upon paying all upon their exit.

 9. Car Door Opener

 On a similar note, “car door openers” have sprung up in certain neighborhoods, but these are usually harmless kids around 10-14 years old.
-Sometimes trying to look professional with taxi hats or shirts, they will open your car door and expect a few coins in return, usually whatever you have jingling in your pocket.
+Sometimes trying to appear official with taxi hats or shirts, they will open your car door and expect a few coins in return, usually whatever you have jingling in your pocket.